- Starting at YDS

 - How do I add a course?
 How do I drop a course?
 Is there a difference between dropping and withdrawing?
 What is the deadline to drop a course without it appearing on my transcript as a withdrawal?

 Once you have sealed your registration worksheet in OCS you must use the Change in Course form to add or drop a course.
 (Remember that if you are adding a non-Divinity school course you will also need to submit a Downtown Permission Form in addition to the Change in Course form).
 The Change in Course form will be routed to your adviser for approval first, then it will come to the Registrar’s office for processing.
 A course may not be dropped after the last day to drop a course as designated in the YDS Academic Calendar.
 Course “withdrawal” is not an option that can be elected by a student.
-The “W” is used only in exceptional circumstances, and only by successful petition to the Professional Studies Committee.
+The “W” is used only in exceptional circumstances, and only by successful petition to the Professional Studies Committee (see how to petition the Professional Studies Committee).
 Courses dropped within the stated drop period will not appear on the transcript.
 Note that your worksheet in OCS is static, and changes made after the initial worksheet has been approved by the Registrar will not appear on the OCS worksheet.
 You can check SIS → Academics → Grades for All Terms to see your current registration.

 - I understand we can take up to half of a semester’s coursework outside of the Divinity school.
 Is there any way I can take more than half of my courses downtown in a particular semester?
 What if I’m taking 5 courses?